What happens if fault can’t be determined after a car accident?

 What Happens If Fault Cannot Be Determined?

-In some cases, the insurance companies cannot reach an agreement on fault.
-Maybe no police statements were taken at the time of the accident.
-Maybe the accident occurred at a deserted intersection with no eyewitnesses or cameras around.
+In certain scenarios, insurance companies may encounter difficulty reaching an agreement on fault, particularly in cases of partial fault in a car accident.
+This could occur if there were no police statements taken at the time of the incident or if the accident transpired at a deserted intersection with no eyewitnesses or cameras around.
+Additionally, challenges may arise if the police report states that the other driver is at fault.

 In some cases, it’s impossible to accurately determine fault.
 Both drivers say the other is to blame.
 One driver is telling one story, while the other driver is telling another story.